khatastroffik/treeifier/README.md

 ### PROCESSOR

-a single function used to **shape the tree** i.e. shape the branches and leafs exposed by the process result:
+a single function used to **shape the representation** of the input object i.e. shape the branches and leafs exposed as *process result*:

 - **defaults**: use one of the default processors as provided in the [treeifier-utils][treeifier-utils] module
 - **BYOP**: bring your own processor function